 Our lawyers are known in the industry, which means you get access to the latest information, ideas and opportunities.
 We can introduce you to other advisers or contacts who may be beneficial to your business.
-Our lawyers are regularly invited to speak at hotel industry conferences and write articles on the latest developments in the sector
+Our lawyers are regularly invited to speak at hotel industry conferences and write articles for industry publications.